phthom/IBMCloudPrivate/6-TerraformLab.md

 IBM Cloud Private - Terraform Lab
  </b></a></div>

 ---
+# Terraform Lab
+---

 ![](./images/Terraform-logo.png)

-# Terraform Lab

-Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.
+Terraform is a tool for building, changing, and versioning **infrastructure** safely and efficiently.
 Terraform can manage existing and popular service providers as well as custom in-house solutions.

 Configuration files describe to Terraform the components needed to run a single application or your entire datacenter.
 Terraform generates an execution plan describing what it will do to reach the desired state, and then executes it to build the described infrastructure.
 As the configuration changes, Terraform is able to determine what changed and create incremental execution plans which can be applied.

 The infrastructure Terraform can manage includes low-level components such as compute instances, storage, and networking, as well as high-level components such as DNS entries, SaaS features, etc.

-**In this tutorial, you will use Terraform to create a new VM in the IBM Cloud Infrastructure so that you can automatically install IBM Cloud Private in a  standalone cluster.**
+**In this tutorial, you will use Terraform to create a new VM in the _IBM Cloud_ Infrastructure so that you can automatically install IBM Cloud Private in a  standalone cluster.**

 > **IMPORTANT PREREQ** : you should have an IBM Cloud Infrastructure (SoftLayer) account to execute this lab.

-### Table of Contents
+## Table of Contents

 ---
 - [Task 1: Getting IBM Cloud Infra information](#task-1--getting-ibm-cloud-infra-information)